 Where to pull over:

-- Quebrada de Escoipe: Misty green curves to warm up your photography fingers.
+- Quebrada de Escoipe: Misty green curves to warm up your photography.

-- Los Cardones NP: Pullouts among giants; stay on paths, these cacti are elders.
+- Los Cardones NP: Pullouts among giant cardón cacti; stay on paths, these plants are centuries old.

-- Recta de Tin Tin: A 19 km ruler-straight road—your car’s glamour shot belongs here.
+- Recta de Tin Tin: A 19 km ruler-straight road across high desert — your car’s best glamour shot.

 - Cachi pueblo: Plaza, adobe church, and the Archaeological Museum Pío Pablo Díaz for context.

 Timing: Full day, 9–11 hours with stops.
-Roads are paved but expect some patchy sections after rain.
+Roads are paved but expect some rough patches after rain.

-Cafayate: amphitheatres, red rock cathedrals & Torrontés tastings
+Cafayate: red gorges, rock formations and Torrontés tastings

-The feel: A geology lesson that keeps yelling “turn around!”—every bend reveals a new sculpture.
+The feel: A geology lesson that keeps surprising you — every bend reveals something new.

 Classic route: Salta → Quebrada de las Conchas (RN68) → Cafayate → vineyards → back to Salta (or overnight).